elamaran11/cnn-ref-app-setup-infra/README.md

 # Overview

-This repo has various scripts to make the Dynatrace Kubernetes demo application cloud hosted Kubernetes, Docker registry, Jenkins, Istio, and demo CI/CD pipelines.
+This repos has the code and scripts to provision and configure a cloud infrastructure running Kubernetes and the required CI/CD components to build, deploy and host a micro service based order processing demo application.

 Footnotes:
 * Currently, these setup scripts support only AWS.
 The plan is to support Azure, RedHat, and Cloud Foundry PaaS platforms.